 The chair of the search committee should also write to department chairs of institutions that have higher populations of candidates who contribute to diversity broadly defined.
 In addition, letters should be sent to individuals whose prestige and involvement in the field or in diversity activities make them possible sources of information regarding women and minority candidates (as well as regarding other candidates who would bring diversity to the faculty).
 It is especially helpful to send letters directly to women and minority faculty members who are distinguished in the field.

-A solicitation letter template is available in the Letters, Templates, + Forms section of the Toolbox.
+A solicitation letter template is available in the Letters, Templates, + Forms section of the Faculty Affairs Resources page.

 Advertising the position